 All of our scientists and academic partners are required to follow the Code of Ethics for Aboriginal and Torres Strait Islander Research (the AIATSIS Code) prepared by Australian Institute of Aboriginal and Torres Strait Islander Studies.

-Above and beyond these guidelines, Bush Heritage expects our science to be undertaken using an approach that embodies respect and encourages a richer outcome – a 'right-way science approach'.
+Above and beyond these guidelines, we expect our science to be undertaken using an approach that embodies respect and encourages a richer outcome – a ‘right-way science approach’.

 Blending knowledge systems and approaching collaborative work with our partners the ‘right-way’ can build trust, relationships and culture for everyone involved, as well as deliver better science outcomes.

 We’ve spent time with our partners to help define the elements important to ‘right-way’ science to ensure these are understood and used consistently.

 A strong foundation of our work is cultural competency training, which is ongoing and tailored to each role in the organisation.